-The Charlotte divorce attorneys at Krusch Law, PLLC are dedicated to helping you navigate your divorce.
+The Charlotte divorce attorney at Krusch Law, PLLC is dedicated to helping you navigate your divorce.
 We understand that this time can be stressful and overwhelming, as there are dozens of decisions you need to make and are unsure of where to turn to.

 When it comes to alimony and spousal support we can help determine what the best possible outcome for your situation.
-Our Charlotte spousal support attorneys have over four decades of combined experience and can answer any questions or concerns you may have during this process.
+Our Charlotte spousal support attorney has over four decades of experience and can answer any questions or concerns you may have during this process.